-- Described the erosional process whereby spin and gravity combine to maintain asteroid surfaces in a minimum potential difference state (Icarus, 2014)
+- Described the erosional process whereby spin and gravity combine to minimize topographic relief on asteroid surfaces (Icarus, 2014, Icarus, 2019)

 - Determinted the surface properties of comet 9P/Tempel 1 via measurements of the crater produced by Deep Impact (Icarus, 2013)

 - Solved the long-standing question of how crater density equilibrium is reached on heavily-cratered terrains (Icarus, 2009)